immunefi-team/Bounty_Boosts/Alchemix/31249 - [SC - Critical] malicious user can back-run Voterdistribute to ....md

 # malicious user can back-run `Voter.distribute` to steal reards

-Submitted on Wed May 15 2024 13:58:42 GMT-0400 (Atlantic Standard Time) by @jasonxiale for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 15th 2024 at 19:58:42 UTC by @jasonxiale for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31249